HaraldJoerg/cperl-mode/README.md

 The Perl programming language is evolving, and so should cperl-mode.
 Currently there's [Ovid's initiative](https://github.com/Ovid/Cor/wiki) to bring "native" object-oriented keywords into the Perl core.
 We can't _run_ this code yet, but why shouldn't we be able to _write_ it with proper support by the editor?

 Also, many popular modules import subroutines into your source code which behave like keywords, though technically they are just plain subroutines.
 Yet, I'd love to read such source code with highlighting of these keywords.
-Examples for such modules are OO-frameworks like Moose et al. with "keywords" like `has` and `extends`, test frameworks with `is`, `is_deeply` and many others, Plack with `builder`, `enable`  and `mount`, and various exception handlers with `try`, `catch`, and `finally` (the latter are already included in vanilla cperl-mode).
+Examples for such modules are OO-frameworks like Moose et al. with "keywords" like `has` and `extends`, test frameworks with `is`, `is_deeply` and many others, Plack with `builder`, `enable`  and `mount`, and various exception handlers with `try`, `catch`, and `finally` (the latter are already included in vanilla cperl-mode thanks to Jonathan Rockway).

 I have not yet checked whether someone else is also working on the same topic, but I want to have something to show when I do.